-STUDENT ACTIVITY: INTERACTIVE TIMELINE - THE EVOLUTION OF OXFAM'S CAMPAIGN POSTERS
+STUDENT ACTIVITY: INTERACTIVE TIMELINE - THE EVOLUTION OF CAMPAIGN POSTERS

-STEP 1: Send students online to explore this interactive timeline, which gives a visual overview of the evolution of Oxfam campaign posters from the 1940s to the present day.
+STEP 1: Send students online to explore our interactive timeline, which gives a visual overview of the evolution of Oxfam campaign posters from the 1940s to the present day.

 STEP 2: Choose three posters to compare and contrast, ideally across different decades.